Gallery: Wednesday - Sunday, 12 - 5, or by appointment

 Dr Alan J. Jones

-Alan is currently President of the Artists Society of Canberra Inc (ASOC).
-His academic and government past is displayed in over 200 in peer-reviewed science, technology and innovation publications.
+Alan’s academic and government past is displayed in over 200 peer-reviewed science, technology and innovation publications.
 He was Australia’s Counsellor for Industry, Science and Technology, Federal Republic of Germany (4 years), establishing and managing international collaborations.
-He became a Board member for several university/industry research groups, member of editorial boards of specialist innovation publications, and is currently on the committee of Chemistry in Australia, Royal Australian Chemical Institute.
-He was a visiting fellow or adjunct professor (Innovation) at Queensland, ANU, Canberra and Auckland universities.
+He was a Board member for several university/industry research groups, member of editorial boards of specialist innovation publications, and was for 10 years on the committee of Chemistry in Australia, Royal Australian Chemical Institute.
+He was a visiting fellow or adjunct professor (Innovation) at Queensland, ANU, Canberra and Auckland universities, while running his own Consultancy business.

 Dr Catherine Summerhayes